sobolevn/sobolevn.github.io/_pages/about.md

 - [hrvs.tech](https://hrvs.tech/) where I help recruiters to write great vacancies for developers (**closed**)
 - [drylabs.io](https://drylabs.io/) where I consult people about their architecture and design decisions.
 This project is started with sustainable open-source model in mind
-- `opensource-findings` media channels where I share and advertise awesome opens-source related projects, articles, and talks.
-Available both on [twitter](https://twitter.com/OpensourceF) and [telegram](https://tlg.name/opensource_findings)
+- [`opensource-findings`](https://tgstat.ru/channel/@opensource_findings) channel where I share and advertise awesome open-source related projects, articles, and talks

 ## Stack